slabgorb/fantasy-language-maker/README.md

 * handling of prefixes and suffixes is not exhaustive or perfect

 TODO:
+* save suffixes and prefixes so I get the same one
+* add more prefixes and suffixes
-* improve prefix and suffix handling, maybe make the prefixesa nd suffixes come from a file so they are customizable
+* maybe make the prefixesa nd suffixes come from a file so they are customizable
 * improve performance